azavea/raster-vision/docs/setup.rst

 In addition to those environment variables that match the INI file values, there are the following environment variable options:

 * ``TMPDIR`` - Setting this environment variable will cause all temporary directories to be created inside this folder.
-This is useful, for example, when you have a Docker conatiner setup that mounts large network storage into a specific directory inside the Docker container.
+This is useful, for example, when you have a Docker container setup that mounts large network storage into a specific directory inside the Docker container.
 The tmp_dir can also be set on :ref:`cli` as a root option.
 * ``RV_CONFIG`` - Optional path to the specific Raster Vision Configuration file.
 These configurations will override  configurations that exist in configurations files in the default locations, but will not cause those configurations to be ignored.
 * ``RV_CONFIG_DIR`` - Optional path to the directory that contains Raster Vision configuration.
 Defaults to ``${HOME}/.rastervision``